neatui/docs/public/docs/en-US/docs/Introduction.md

 # Naive UI

-<p><code>Naive UI</code> consists of an atomic style library <code>@naiveui/css</code> and a component library <code>@naiveui/vue</code>.
+`Naive UI` consists of an atomic style library `@naiveui/css` and a component library `@naiveui/vue`.
 It aims to provide developers with a UI frontend architecture based on the quasi-standard design specification, featuring multi-theme switching, multi-level font size switching, and responsive multi-platform support.
 It boasts more precise dimension responsiveness and finer layout control capabilities than other frameworks.
-We are committed to building an ultimate front-end UI framework for an exceptional user experience.</p>
+We are committed to building an ultimate front-end UI framework for an exceptional user experience.
-<p><code>@naiveui/css</code> is a pure style library that can be used independently, but <code>@naiveui/vue</code> must be used based on <code>@naiveui/css</code>.</p>
+`@naiveui/css` is a pure style library that can be used independently, but `@naiveui/vue` must be used based on `@naiveui/css`.

 ## Features